flairNLP/fabricator/README.md

 This repository:

-- is <b>a easy-to-use open-source library</b> to generate datasets with large language models.
+- is <b>an easy-to-use open-source library</b> to generate datasets with large language models.
 If you want to train a model on a specific domain / label distribution / downstream task, you can use this framework to generate a dataset for it.
 - <b>builds on top of deepset's haystack and huggingface's datasets</b> libraries.
 Thus, we support a wide range